Dani025a/Danijel_System_Intergration/database_assignment/README.md

      - In the "System Variables" section, select the "Path" variable and click on "Edit".
      - Add the path to the PostgreSQL bin directory (e.g., `C:\Program Files\PostgreSQL\13\bin`) to the list of paths.
      - Click "OK" to save the changes.
+     - You can check PostgreSQL versio, to make sure that you have installed PostgreSQL correct
+    ```bash
+    psql --version
+    ```
 4. Navigate to the project directory in your terminal.

 5. Run the following command to build the Docker image and set up the database: